 This beautiful plugin sounds great, looks great and runs on surprisingly little CPU, making it a deserving plugin for mix buses and, if necessary, every single track in a DAW session.

 For more information on system requirements and authorization instructions, check out the Royal Compressor user manual.

 The Native Instruments Vari Comp (link to check the price of the Premium Tube Series at Native Instruments) is actually a collaborative effort between NI and Softube to create a plugin modelled after Manley's Variable Mu compressor.

 The Native Instruments Vari Comp is compatible with Mac OS and Windows OS and comes in AAX, AU and VST formats.

-Native Instruments makes superb virtual instruments and audio plugins, so it should come as no surprise to see the Vari Comp on this list.
+Native Instruments makes superb virtual instruments and audio plugins, so it should be no surprise to see the Vari Comp on this list.
 This all-purpose 2-channel compressor is super user-friendly and sounds incredible on individual tracks and buses alike.
-Transparent compression with subtle analog character is made simple with NI’s Vari Comp.
+Transparent compression with subtle analog character is made simple with NI's Vari Comp.